MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

   * If you don't have an Azure subscription, [create an account](https://azure.microsoft.com/free/).
 * The ability to deploy one of the WLS Azure Applications listed at [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic).

-## Migration Context
+## Migration context

 Here are some things to consider about migrating on-premise WLS installations and Azure AD.

 * If you already have an Azure AD tenant without Domain Services exposed via LDAP, this guide will show how to expose the LDAP capability and integrate it with WLS.
 * If your scenario involves an on-premises Active Directory forest, consider implementing a hybrid identity solution with Azure AD.
 For more information, see the [Hybrid identity documentation](/azure/active-directory/hybrid/)
 * If you already have on-premises Active Directory Domain Services (AD DS) deployment, explore migration paths by visiting [Compare self-managed Active Directory Domain Services, Azure Active Directory, and managed Azure Active Directory Domain Services](/azure/active-directory-domain-services/compare-identity-solutions).
-* If you are optimizing for the cloud, this guide shows you how to start from scratch with Azure AD DS LDAP and WLS.
+* If you`re optimizing for the cloud, this guide shows you how to start from scratch with Azure AD DS LDAP and WLS.

-## Azure Active Directory Configuration
+## Azure Active Directory configuration

 This section walks you through all the steps to stand up an Azure AD DS instance integrated with WLS.
 Azure Active Directory doesn't support the Lightweight Directory Access Protocol (LDAP) protocol or Secure LDAP directly.
 Instead, support is enabled through the Azure AD Domain Services (Azure AD DS) instance within your Azure AD tenant.